smanasa56/JSProject/README.md

 # To-Do List App

-This is a user friendly interactive task manager website.
+This is an interactive task manager website.

 Used HTML5, CSS3, Bootstrap, JavaScript